-You can then use the dlook(1) command to verify placement of certain data structures of a long running MPI program by using the dlook command in another window on one of the slave thread PIDs to verify placement.
-For more information on using the dlook command, see "dlook Command" on page 50 and the dlook(1) man page.
+You can then use the dlook(1) command to verify placement of the data structures in another window on one of the slave thread PIDs.
+For more information about the dlook command, see "dlook Command" on page 53 and the dlook(1) man page.